Trump gets key wins at Supreme Court on immigration, despite some misgivings

 Trump also pursued restrictive immigration policies in his first term as president, from 2017 to 2021.
 The Supreme Court gave Trump a major victory in 2018, upholding his travel ban targeting people from several Muslim-majority countries.

-In 2020, the court blocked Trump's bid to end a programme that protects from deportation hundreds of thousands of migrants — often called "Dreamers" — who entered the United States illegally as children.
+In 2020, the court blocked Trump's bid to end a programme that protects from deportation hundreds of thousands of migrants — often called Dreamers — who entered the US illegally as children.

 Other major immigration-related cases are currently pending before the justices, including Trump's effort to broadly enforce his January executive order to restrict birthright citizenship — a directive at odds with the longstanding interpretation of the Constitution as conferring citizenship on virtually every baby born on US soil.
 The court heard arguments in that case on May 15 and has not yet rendered a decision.